abenayed-XGL/IRIS/index.md

 {% capture text %}

-IRIS welcomes undergraduate and prospective postgraduate students as well as collaborators with interests in RF circuits, antenna arrays, signal processing, and test and measurement.
+Join a growing research group working at the forefront of next-generation RF systems.
+IRIS welcomes undergraduate students, prospective postgraduate researchers, and collaborators from academia and industry.

 {%
   include button.html